 Chemotherapy involves drugs that are toxic to cancer cells.
 The drugs are usually given by direct injection into an arm vein or through a catheter placed in a large central vein.
 See the Vascular Access Procedures page for more information.

-If chemotherapy is used, it is often to increase the effectiveness of surgery or chemotherapy and is the exact drugs may be different in NSCLC than in SCLC.
-Different types of chemotherapy may be used for different types of non-small cell lung cancer.
+If chemotherapy is used, it is often to increase the effectiveness of surgery or radiotherapy.
+Different drugs may be used to treat NSCLC and SCLC.
+Plus, different types of chemotherapy may be used for different types of non-small cell lung cancer.

 Chemotherapy may cause significant side effects, such as nausea or vomiting and damage to the white blood cells that are needed to combat infection, but there now are effective ways to at least partially counter and treat most of these effects.
 Every chemotherapy drug is different and has a different set of side effects.